ChadChapman/github-user-search/README.md

 The sections should collapse / stack as specified, at a screen size approximate to a full-size tablet.

-When the designated areas stack, the `nav` and `sidebar` lists elements should condense as well.
+When the designated areas stack, the `nav` and `sidebar` list elements should condense as well.

 There is some minimal feedback to notify the user when a search fails.
 The failed search arguments should not be included in the list of previous search results.